Self-Paced Enroll Anytime Instructor Resources

 - "Tips To Succeed" for students

-Changes in the Course after Launch
+Changes to the Course after Launch

 Once the course is launched, very few changes should be made.